vmware-tanzu/tanzu-framework/cmd/cli/plugin/feature/README.md

-# feature
+# Feature

-Feature plugin lets you operate on Features and FeatureGates
+Feature plugin gives access to features using featuregates.

 ## Usage

-Feature plugin has 3 commands
+Feature plugin has three commands:

 1. list - allows to list the features that are gated by a particular FeatureGate.
 2. activate - allows to activate a feature.
 3. deactivate - allows to deactivate a feature.

-By default, Feature plugin operates on Features that are gated by `tkg-system` FeatureGate, but that can be changed by specifying `featuregate` flag.

-Ex:
+Feature plugin is able to list all discoverable features on the cluster.
+Optionally, a FeatureGate may be specified by using the `featuregate` flag.

+Example:

 ```sh
 # list Features associated with tkg-system FeatureGate